MattDeDuck/ShopName/README.md

 # Shop Name
 Shop Name is a mod made with BepInEx for use with the Potion Craft game.
 It allows you to name your shop.

+This is only compatible with v1.0.2.1 of the Potion Craft Game

 ### BepInEx
 - Download the latest BepInEx release from [here](https://github.com/BepInEx/BepInEx/releases)
 Note: You need the `BepInEx_64` version for use with Potion Craft